 Semen is also called seminal fluid.
 Semen definition - it is the organic fluid ejaculated from the male reproductive tract which contains sperm cells.
 It also contains liquid to form a seminal plasma which helps to keep sperm viable.
 To define semen, it is clear that semen is made from the combination of different fluids having amino acids, citrate, enzymes, fructose, galactose, acid phosphate, mucus and spermatozoa.
-In mature male, spermatozoa are produced by testes that contribute only ten percent of the total semen.
+The total amount of semen after each ejaculation of human male averages between 2 and 5 ml.
+A normal human ejaculates about 200 to 300 million sperm.
+Semen contains degenerated cells moved from the network of tubules and ducts through which the semen has passed.
+The testicles constantly produce sperm from when they hit puberty throughout their entire life.
+And thus each millilitre of sperm on average contains between 40 and 60 million sperm cells, which means that each ejaculation can total 300 million sperm.
+In mature males, spermatozoa are produced by testes that contribute only ten percent of the total semen.

 After going through semen definition, let us have a look at the diagram, components, and storage of semen.

-During ejaculation, the sperm passes through the ejaculatory duct and mixes with different fluid secreted by seminal vesicles, the prostate gland, bulbourethral glands to form semen.
-Seminal vesicle secretes the yellow colour fluid which is viscous in nature and rich in fructose.
+During ejaculation, the sperm passes through the ejaculatory duct and mixes with different fluids secreted by seminal vesicles, the prostate gland, and bulbourethral glands to form semen.
+Seminal vesicles secrete the yellow colour fluid which is viscous in nature and rich in fructose.
 Seminal vesicles make up to 70% of the total semen.
 The secretion of the prostatic gland is a whitish thin fluid containing proteolytic enzymes, citric acid, phosphatase, and lipids.
-The bulbourethral gland secretes the fluid which helps in the lubrication of lumen in the urethra.
+The bulbourethral gland secretes the fluid which helps in the lubrication of the lumen in the urethra.

 The amount of semen ejaculated per ejaculation is known as semen volume.
-According to the international society for sexual medicine, the average semen volume ejaculated ranges from 1.25 to 5 millilitre.
-In simple words, the amount is equal from one quarter to one teaspoon of semen.
+According to the international society for sexual medicine, the average semen volume ejaculated ranges from 1.25 to 5 millilitres.
+In simple words, the amount is equal to one quarter to one teaspoon of semen.
 Always keep in mind that the volume of semen varies from one time to another time.

 Highly fertile semen can be stored for seven days.
 Semen can be stored in diluent for example (IVT) Illini Variable Temperature diluent which is composed of sugar, salts, antibacterial agents, and gassed with carbon dioxide.
 There are also techniques for longer storage duration like semen cryopreservation.
-Longest semen preservation till date reported is for 21 years.
+The longest semen preservation to date reported is for 21 years.